 Microbial metabolism of energy-relevant and greenhouse gases (CO, CO2, methane) and xenobiotics (e.g., PCBs); regulation by and metabolism of CO in humans; and the roles of metal ions in biology, including the mechanisms of nickel, B12 , heme, and iron-sulfur enzymes.
 We use transient and steady-state kinetics, spectroscopy, and molecular biology to uncover mechanistic information.

-The Saper lab studies the molecular mechanisms of how pathogenic bacteria produce and secrete a large capsule polysaccharide that enhances bacterial virulence.
+The molecular mechanisms of how pathogenic bacteria produce and secrete a large capsule polysaccharide that enhances bacterial virulence.
 In particular, we focus on a regulatory tyrosine kinase and phosphatase in pathogenic E. coli.
 Techniques include enzyme kinetics and X-ray crystallography.

 Structure-function studies of proteins using X-ray crystallography with an emphasis on complex enzymes and the replication proteins of flaviviruses and alphaviruses.

-mechanistic structure-function relationships in these ncRNAs using single molecule tools and then utilize them for biomedical, bioanalytical and nanotechnological applications.
+Mechanistic structure-function relationships in ncRNAs using single molecule tools, for biomedical, bioanalytical and nanotechnological applications.
 The ncRNAs we study range from small RNA enzymes, such as the hammerhead, hairpin and hepatitis delta virus ribozymes with potential use in human gene therapy and relevance to human disease, to large RNA-protein complexes, such as RNA interference machinery involved in gene regulation and virus suppression.